28 Apr Basement Air Purifiers That Work

 Mold and mildew are in most cases the main culprit.
 These pollutants are smelly, and they lower your indoor air quality.

-Due to the so-called stack effect, some of the musty basement air floats up to other areas of the house.
+Due to the so-called stack effect, some of the musty odors floats up to other areas of the house.
 And the whole house can smell horrendous.

 Sometimes, basement odors come from decaying rodents and insects.
 When insects, pests, and rodents die, they stink.
 And their sickening smells may permeate the whole space.
 Other times, it’s just the natural odors emanating from these creatures’ bodies.
 Also, metabolic processes in these animals can create smelly substances that end up in the air.